-Another research trip for my book took me to No Man’s Orchard outside Chatham Hatch at dusk on a January evening where my presence seemed to concern others.
+Another research trip for my book took me to No Man’s Orchard outside Chartham Hatch at dusk on a January evening where my presence seemed to concern others.

 No Man’s Orchard – January

 I walked away from the village down the narrow cut leading to the orchard, the wood sorrel lemoning the bankside verges.
 The tops of the pines burnished in sunlight.
 Emerging from the woods into the orchard , the light dazzled you.
 Wood smoke gathered in the deep dish of the valley.
 The blackbirds were chinking and sighing out the day.

 I stopped at the noticeboard leading to the orchard.
 Three dogs came careering down the path, surrounding me, barking, followed by a couple striding out in wellies.

 “You look suspicious,” the women said accusingly, gathering in her dogs with irritation.

 “Well, you’re on your own.
 Without a dog.”